website-scraper/node-website-scraper/README.md

  - `sources:` array of objects to load, specifies selectors and attribute values to select files for loading *(optional, see default value in `lib/config/defaults.js`)*
  - `subdirectories:` array of objects, specifies subdirectories for file extensions.
 If `null` all files will be saved to `directory` *(optional, see example below)*
  - `request`: object, custom options for [request](https://github.com/request/request#requestoptions-callback) *(optional, see example below)*
+ - `recursive`: boolean, if `true` scraper will follow anchors in html files.
+Don't forget to set `maxDepth` to avoid infinite downloading *(optional, see example below)*
+ - `maxDepth`: positive number, maximum allowed depth for dependencies *(optional, see example below)*

 **callback** - callback function *(optional)*, includes following parameters:

   - `error:` if error - `Error` object, if success - `null`
   - `result:` if error - `null`, if success - array if objects containing:
     - `url:` url of loaded page